Skip to main content

 After participating in this activity the learner should be better able to:

-• Describe biomedical informatics and its role in health, health care, public health, and biomedical research.
+• Describe biomedical and health informatics and its role in health, health care, public health, and biomedical research.

 • Compare and contrast the roles of various individuals in the health information technology workforce.